kyrptonaught/VelocityCommand/README.md

 The speed and xyz options are a float

-using the `add` option for modifyvelocity will add onto the player's current velocity, while `set` will replace their current velocity with your new values
+Using the `add` option for modifyvelocity will add onto the player's current velocity, while `set` will replace their current velocity with your new values

+/startfallfly will trigger elytra flight